 - Dog buried with humans.

 - Barley Cultivation.

-- Biggest site in India, until the discovery of Rakhigarhi.
+- The biggest site in India, until the discovery of Rakhigarhi.

 - Located in Khadir Beyt, Rann of Kutch, Gujarat.
 Discovered by J.P Joshi/Rabindra Singh (1990)